BonnieSE/python/README.md

 a dictionary.

 **Day 15**: The input() method does not work on my spyder 2.7, so I tried to move my focus on while loop today.

+**Day 16**: Learned about Avoiding Infinite Loops & Moving Items from One List to Another.